Building a Strong Foundation: Corrective Exercises, Muscle Capacity, Range of Motion, and the FRC System for Pain Reduction and Posture Improvement

 1. Frequency, Intensity, Type, Time

-1. Try to switch up your workout routine to have a nice balance between High Intensity Cardio and Strength Training to prevent injury.
+1. Try to switch up your workout routine.
+Aim to balance between High Intensity Cardio and Strength Training to prevent injury.

 2. Is it stress and fuel matched?